michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 Sonne Microcontroller rev. Myth

 This is a CPU design for an 8-bit microcontroller.
-Addresses are formed by concatenating an 8-bit "page" address prefix and the low-order 7 bits of an address "offset" byte.
-The resulting memory layout consists of 256 pages of 128 bytes each, thus 32 kilobytes of memory.
+Addresses are formed by concatenating an 8-bit "page" address prefix and an address "offset" byte.
+The resulting memory layout consists of 256 pages of 256 bytes each, thus 64 kilobytes of memory.

-The most significant bit (MSB) of an address offset byte is called its paging bit, and is used to select the source of the page index it implies.
+During fetch operations, the C (Code) register provides the page index.
+When in data context, the D register provides the page index.

 Page 255 is called the Global page.
 Special instructions called GET-PUT involve another page index stored in the L (Local) register.
 These instructions allow register values A, B, R and W to be copied to and from a four-byte GET-PUT region in both the global and local page.
 Incrementing and decrementing the L register can be used to implement subroutine stack frames (each of one page).

-If the paging bit of an address offset byte is 0, then during fetch operations, the C (Code) register provides the page index.
-When in data context, the D register provides the page index.
-If the paging bit of an address offset byte is 1, then during fetch operations, the Global page (fixed index) is used, and in data context the Local page index stored in L is used.

 Accumulator Registers